RaminMammadzada/ruby-tic-tac-toe-game/README.md

 In this project we will recreate the well known Tic-Tac-Toe game by using object oriented programming paradigm.
 We have 4 milestones as below:

-- [x] Miltestone 1 - Basic initial setups and linter configurations
+- [x] Miltestone 1 - Basic initial setups and linter configurations.
-- [ ] Miltestone 2
+- [x] Miltestone 2 - CLI user interface is implemented.
 - [ ] Miltestone 3
 - [ ] Miltestone 4